 (WAR against JAPAN, 1942-45 – continued)

-On February 16, 1942, British diplomats proposed a peace agreement to Japan.
-Britain would recognize Japan's rule in Manchuria and North China in return for Japan returning the Malay Peninsula and Singapore over to British rule.
+On 16 February 1942, British diplomats proposed a peace agreement to Japan.
+Britain would recognize Japan's rule in Manchuria and North China in exchange for Japan returning to them the Malay Peninsula and Singapore.
 Seigo Nakano, leader of the ultranationalist Tohokai party and an advocate of fascism and totalitarianism for Japan, favored a settlement that would stabilize Japan's recent conquests and prevent further sacrifices by the Japanese people.
 He lobbied Tojo's government in favor of drawing back from more conquest.

 Tojo led those who wanted more conquest.
-He was encouraged by recent rapid military successes and favored campaigns in Southeast Asia and East Asia, and an advance to Australia, before the the Allies could react.
+He was encouraged by recent rapid military successes and favored campaigns in Southeast Asia and East Asia, and he favored an advance to Australia before the Allies could react.
 Tojo was eager to develop the Greater East Asian Co-Prosperity Sphere.

 Tojo's rejection of any form of peace process angered and frustrated Nakano and the Tohokai party.
 Nakano got a taste of the suppression of free speech that he advocated.
-The Tojo regime would forbid Nakano to publish articles or make public speeches.
+The Tojo regime prevented Nakano from publishing articles or making public speeches.

 By February, Japan was advancing against the Dutch in the Indonesian Archipelago, and they were being welcomed as liberators by the Indonesians.
-Here they captured not only Dutch military men, but also British, Australian and some Americans who had been sent to help the Dutch defend themselves from the Japanese.
+They captured not only Dutch military men, but also British, Australian and some Americans who had been sent to help the Dutch.

-In taking Indonesia, the Japanese captured around 30,000 Allied military men, who were added to the 130,000 military men they had captured in their capture of Malay and Singapore.
-This group of war prisoners neared 200,000, guarded by men who looked down upon those who surrendered as contemptible and evil.
-The Japanese saw themselves as victors and were proud of it.
-Lowly guards were content to have someone lower than they and to exercise the brutality that their superiors had taught them to respect.
+In taking Indonesia the Japanese captured around 30,000 Allied military men, who were added to the 130,000 military men they had captured when taking the Malay peninsula and Singapore.
+These prisoners of war were guarded by men who looked down upon those who surrendered as contemptible.
 Having chosen not to sign the Geneva Convention guidelines for the treatment of prisoners of war in 1929, the Japanese believed that their prisoners-of-war had no rights.
 They were disconcerted by the number of prisoners they found themselves having to manage, and they were unprepared for and indifferent to supplying their prisoners with adequate food and medical care.
 They were concerned about controlling their captives, and, to help rule through fear, the camp commanders had a few men taken from the ranks of the captives and shot in front of the other prisoners – a lesson also for the lowly guards about being merciless.

-On April 18, 1942, nine days after Japan overran the Bataan Peninsula, Colonel James Doolittle led sixteen B-25 bombers off of the carrier Hornet.
+On March 11, General MacArthur and a few others left the Philippines by patrol boat to Australia – having been ordered to do so by his superiors.
+On 18 April 1942, nine days after Japan overran the Bataan Peninsula, Colonel James Doolittle led sixteen B-25 bombers off of the carrier Hornet.
 They journeyed 600 miles, surprised Tokyo, bombed that city but did little damage.
 The planes landed or crashed in China after running out of gas, and one plane landed in the Soviet Union, where its crew was interned.
-Japan's military leaders were embarrassed, and the military retaliated at what it saw as the evil airmen by beheading three of the eight in captured in China and by slaughtering Chinese it believed had helped other U.S. airmen escape.
+Japan's military leaders were embarrassed, and the military retaliated at what it saw as the evil airmen by beheading three of the eight captured in China and by slaughtering Chinese it believed had helped other US airmen escape.

 On May 6, Corregidor fell to the Japanese.
 The Japanese took 15,000 Americans and marched them 65 miles to a Prisoner of War camp, creating what was to become known as the Bataan Death March.

 From the Marshall Islands, which Japan had been ruling since the end of World War I, the Japanese had extended their rule to the southern Gilbert Islands.
 By June they occupied Attu and Kiska islands in the Aleutians.
-To prevent another Doolittle-style raid on Japan, the Japanese were moving against Midway and hoping to draw the U.S. navy into battle.
+To prevent another Doolittle-style raid on Japan, the Japanese were moving against the US base at Midway Island and hoping to draw the US navy into battle.